friends-of-presta/security-contact/content/_index.md

 Reports are used to publish a CVE by documenting the specific details and impact of a security vulnerability, which is then submitted for official assignment and public disclosure.
 This information serves as a standardized reference for the security community to understand and address the identified vulnerability.

-We are publishing our reshearch on the [FOP security adivisory website](https://security.friendsofpresta.org/).
+We are publishing our reshearch on the [Friends Of Presta security adivisory website](https://security.friendsofpresta.org/).

 ## IMPORTANT NOTICE